radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 ### LDAP Directory Servers

-To connect to the following directory services, following the steps to: [Create Data Sources](./data-sources#ldap-data-sources-and-active-directory)
+To connect to the following directory services, follow the steps to: [Create Data Sources](./data-sources#ldap-data-sources-and-active-directory)

 Templates for directory services are located on the LDAP tab.